 Skirting heaters and electric fire.
-Electric oven and hob, microwave, fridge, TV with Freeview, DVD, small library of books, games and DVDs.
+Electric oven and hob, microwave, fridge, TV with Freeview, DVD, WiFi, small library of books, games and DVDs.
 Shared use of laundry room with washer/dryer.
 Fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
 Cot and highchair on request.
 Ample off road parking.
 Shared lawned area with furniture (across yard from cottage).
 One well-behaved dog welcome.
 Sorry, no smoking.
 Shop and pubs 2.5 miles.
 Note: Dogs must be kept on a lead at all times.
 Note: This Buxton self-catering apartment is accessed via 11 external stone steps.

 - Last minute